LangStream/documentation/building-applications/yaml-templates.md

 #### Template variables in YAML files

-{% hint style="info" %}
-All the yaml files are processed through a [mustache template engine](https://mustache.github.io/).
-Therefore, you can reference values interchangeably between files.
-Refer to [mustache documentation](https://mustache.github.io/mustache.5.html) or [this example site](https://www.tsmean.com/articles/mustache/the-ultimate-mustache-tutorial/) to learn more about templating.
-{% endhint %}

 In the pipeline definion you can reference values from the instance and secrets files.
 For example, if you have a secret.yaml file with the following content: